2023 Turkey–Syria earthquakes: Effects on other faults

+Casualties and damage

 In Turkey

-There were at least 50,096 deaths and 115,000 injured across the 11 provinces of Turkey.
-At least 13.5 million people and 4 million buildings were affected.
-About 345,000 apartments were destroyed.
-Thousands were trapped under rubble when buildings collapsed.
-Many people were missing in collapsed buildings.
-Survivors trapped under rubble livestreamed their pleas for help on social media.
+There were 53,537 deaths and 107,213 injured across 11 of the 17 affected provinces of Turkey.
+About 140 people remain missing; 118 in Hatay Province.
+At least 15.73 million people and 4 million buildings were affected.
+More than 2 million residents in the affected provinces were evacuated to nearby provinces including Mersin, Antalya, Mardin, Niğde and Konya.
+At least 518,009 houses and over 345,000 apartments were destroyed.
+More than 20 percent of Turkey's agriculture production was affected.
+The United Nations said crops, livestock, fisheries, aquaculture and rural infrastructure were heavily damaged.
+At least 516 university buildings were affected, of which 106 were heavily damaged.

 By 23 February 2023, the Ministry of Environment, Urbanization and Climate Change conducted damage inspections for 1.25 million buildings; revealing 164,000 buildings were either destroyed or severely damaged.
-A further 150,000 commercial infrastructure were at least moderately damaged.
-The International Organization for Migration estimated about 2.7 million people were made homeless.
-A damage assessment by the Turkish government revealed at least 61,722 buildings had to be demolished including 11,900 in Gaziantep Province, 10,900 in Hatay Province, 10,800 in Kahramanmaraş Province and 28,914 in Malatya Province.
+Another inspection carried out in March revealed that 1,411,304 housing units sustained light to moderate damage.
+Over 150,000 commercial infrastructure were at least moderately damaged.
+The International Organization for Migration estimated over 2.7 million people were made homeless.
+Additionally, the International Labour Organization estimated that 658,000 workers in Turkey and 170,000 others in Syria had lost their jobs as a result of the earthquake, increasing risks of poverty and child labour.
+A damage assessment by the Turkish government revealed at least 61,722 buildings had to be demolished including 11,900 in Gaziantep Province, 10,900 in Hatay Province, 10,800 in Kahramanmaraş Province and 36,046 in Malatya Province.
 Broad fissures appeared on roads.
 During recovery efforts, body parts were often found in the rubble.

 In Adana, 12 buildings collapsed in the city center, 23 were badly damaged and 120 were moderately damaged.
-Three apartments were among the buildings that collapsed in the city.
-Across Adana Province, damage assessments revealed 59 buildings and 1,274 apartments were destroyed or required demolition.
+Three apartments were among the buildings that were destroyed in the city; the collapse of the 14-storey Alpargün Apartment in Çukurova resulted in 96 deaths.
+Across Adana Province, damage assessments revealed 59 buildings, 1,274 apartments and 2,952 houses were destroyed, severely damaged or required demolition.

 At least 300 buildings were razed in Malatya.
 Sixty percent of the city's buildings received damage.
-Nearly every neighbourhood of the city was affected by collapsed buildings.
-Two hotels collapsed in the city, causing many casualties.
+Nearly every neighborhood of the city was affected by collapsed buildings.
+Out of the 968 mosques in the city, 25 were destroyed and 420 others were damaged.
+Two hotels collapsed in Malatya, causing many casualties.
 The ceiling of Malatya Erhaç Airport experienced a partial collapse, as did the historic Yeni Camii mosque.
 Damage was also reported at the Arslantepe Mound.
-In Akçadağ, 11 people died, including four attributed to the second earthquake.
-At least 141 deaths were reported in Doğanşehir.
+In Akçadağ, 29 people died, 93 were injured, 32 buildings collapsed and 78 were seriously damaged.
+At least 263 deaths were reported in Doğanşehir, where roughly 6,000 of the 12,000 buildings collapsed or suffered heavy damage.